wowu/docker-rollout/docs/container-draining.md

 nav_order: 4
 ---

-# True zero-downtime deployment with container draining
+# Stop old containers gracefully with container draining

+*Available since v0.12*

 If you want to make sure that no requests are lost during deployment, you can use the following setup to implement container draining.
 It requires adding a healthcheck to your container that will be failing on purpose when performing rollout to make the proxy (Traefik or nginx-proxy) stop sending requests to the old container before it's removed.
 This allows the old container to finish processing any open requests before it is stopped.